iamvvra/k8swatcher/README.md

 ### Build & run as a Java application
 To build an Java uber jar, run

 `$ mvn clean package`

 This should produce an uber jar file in the target directory - `./target/k8swatcher-1.0-SNAPSHOT-runner.jar`.

 To run the watcher app, execute

 `$ java -jar ./target/k8swatcher-1.0-SNAPSHOT-runner.jar`

 To pass arguments overriding the values in the `application.properties` pass the property with the value along with the above command.

-`$ java -jar ./target/k8swatcher-1.0-SNAPSHOT-runner.jar -Dquarkus.log.level=DEBUG`, this only accepts proeprties defined by the `k8swatcher` or the `quarkus` framework.
+`$ java -jar ./target/k8swatcher-1.0-SNAPSHOT-runner.jar -Dquarkus.log.level=DEBUG`, this only accepts properties defined by the `k8swatcher` or the `quarkus` framework.

 ### Build & run as a native binary
 The `k8swatcher` can be build as a native binary using GraalVM.
 For this GraalVM has to be installed and configured.
 Refer to GraalVM for installation and configuring.

-Once the GraalVM is setup, run the below command to create a native binary, `$ mvn clean package -Pnative`
+Once the GraalVM is setup, run the below command to create a native binary,

+`$ mvn clean package -Pnative`

 This will generate a native binary file (based on the OS it was executed) in `./target/k8swatcher-1.0-SNAPSHOT-runner`.

 This can be executed directly,

 `$ ./target/k8swatcher-1.0-SNAPSHOT-runner`

-Additional program arguments (application properties) can also be passed, `$ ./target/k8swatcher-1.0-SNAPSHOT-runner -Dquarkus.log.level=DEBUG`
+Additional program arguments (application properties) can also be passed,

+`$ ./target/k8swatcher-1.0-SNAPSHOT-runner -Dquarkus.log.level=DEBUG`

 ### Build & run as Docker image